robstave/angular2-training/session-one/page1.md

 ## Npm Update

-Kill the server and delete the _/node_modules directory_.
+Kill the server and delete the _/node_modules_ directory.
 Gone. (keep the project.json though)

 now run: